What is ISPS?

-Security Level Three- Exceptional: At this level of security, incidents are almost unmissable so case-specific security measures will be put into place.
+Security Level Three (Exceptional): Incidents are almost unmissable so case-specific security measures will be put into place.
 The security experts on the ship and port will work closely with government agencies and follow specific protocols to avoid any issues.

 - Ship and port operations often stop and frequent security rounds and duties will be carried out by both parties.

 - The treat of the incident or its target may not be possible to identify right away.

 - There is limited access to a single, controlled access point.

 - Access is only granted to those who are authorized personnel or responders of a security incident.

 - During this time, there can be a suspension of embarkation or disembarkation, as well as suspension of cargo operations.